 - Included people living with dementia (all types and levels of severity) in receipt of aged care services.
-This might be home care or residential aged care. - Were in the English language - Documented their processes for reducing bias, including a comprehensive and replicable search strategy and a formal critical appraisal of their included studies.
+This might be home care or residential aged care. - Involved an intervention that might be feasibly administered by or within a residential or home care service. - Measured outcomes quantitatively or using mixed methods - Were in the English language - Were published between 2011 and December 15, 2021 - Documented their processes for reducing bias, including a comprehensive and replicable search strategy and a formal critical appraisal of their included studies.